samarthasm/DeployingWebServerinAzure/README.md

     ```
     var.location
     ```
+    > Note that the resouce ID link of the packerimage created earlier can be referenced by the main.tf via a variable created for the same in vars.tf

 f.
-Create the terraform template and deploy the infrastucture using the packer image.
+After this, deploy the infrastucture using the same templates with the help of following commands:

+    ```
+    terraform init
+    terraform plan -out <specific file to hold the plan>
+    terraform apply
+    ```

    If you are looking to use an existing reource group (already created for our PackerImage), so we can't deploy the resource group with the same name.

    Instead, after "terraform init" command, you need to: